cilium/cilium/Documentation/security/host-firewall.rst

     Policy verdict log: flow 0x0 local EP ID 1687, remote ID 6, proto 6, ingress, action allow, match L3-Only, 192.168.60.12:37278 -> 192.168.60.11:2379 tcp SYN
     Policy verdict log: flow 0x0 local EP ID 1687, remote ID 2, proto 6, ingress, action audit, match none, 10.0.2.2:47500 -> 10.0.2.15:6443 tcp SYN

-For details on how to derive the network policies from the output of ``cilium monitor``, please refer to `observe_policy_verdicts` and `create_network_policy` in the `policy_verdicts` guide.
+For details on deriving the network policies from the output of ``cilium monitor``, refer to `observe_policy_verdicts` and `create_network_policy` in the `policy_verdicts` guide.

-In particular, `Entities based` rules are convenient for example to allow communication to entire classes of destinations, such as all remotes nodes (``remote-node``) or the entire cluster (``cluster``).
+Note that `Entities based` rules are convenient when combined with host policies, for example to allow communication to entire classes of destinations, such as all remotes nodes (``remote-node``) or the entire cluster (``cluster``).

 .. warning::

     Make sure that none of the communications required to access the cluster or for the cluster to work properly are denied.
-They should appear as ``action allow``.
+Ensure they all appear as ``action allow`` before disabling the audit mode.

+.. _disable_policy_audit_mode:

 Disable Policy Audit Mode
 =========================

-Once you are confident all required communication to the host from outside the cluster are allowed, you can disable policy audit mode to enforce the host policy.
+Once you are confident all required communications to the host from outside the cluster are allowed, disable the policy audit mode to enforce the host policy:

 .. code-block:: shell-session